IDAES/idaes-pse/docs/advanced_user_guide/custom_models/property_package_development.rst

 Tutorials
 ---------
-Tutorials demonstrating how to create custom property models are found :ref:`here<advanced_user_guide/learning_materials/property_tutorials/index:Property Model Tutorials>`.
+Tutorials demonstrating how to create custom property models are being developed.